-Summer is almost here, and with hot weather comes rising electric bills and other costly household expenses.
-There are ways to prepare your home and get it ready for the hot months ahead.
-None of these money saving tips are particularly costly, but each of them can contribute to turning your home into a more comfortable place to escape the blazing summer sun.
+Summer is here, and with hot weather comes rising electric bills and other costly household expenses.
+None of these money-saving tips are particularly costly, but each of them can contribute to turning your home into a more comfortable place to escape the blazing summer sun.

 Replace your air filters in your air conditioner and vents.
 Accumulated dust, dirt, and other allergens can all cause your system to work less efficiently.